gaba-dev-1/TFT-Assets/README.md

 Data:
 - Entities informations including game stats, apiName and more in unified units, traits, items jsons.
 - News and guides also in jsons.

+Please not that we aggregated game data and visuals but don't own their copyright and not endorsed by Riot, therefore you must refer to their TOS.

 -----

 Those collections are used in our affiliated Teamfight Tactics helper app.
-Please not that we aggregated all of them but don't own their copyright and not endorsed by Riot therefore you must refer to their TOS.

 MetaForge - Tools for Tacticians:
 - Meta overview with tier lists and highlights.